johndgiese/dotvim/README.md

 * ,s (i.e. ,s) starts spell search
 * Much better colorscheme
 * ,o opens the colorscheme file for easy updating if you use different languages
-* ,h will highlight the colors of all hex keys
 * ,g will do a google search on the current selection
 * ,w will highlight whitespace at the ends of lines, and ,W will delete it.
 * F11 will maximize the window (only on windows)